Termi25/InfiniNotes---NoteTaking-App/README.md

 # InfiniNotes

 **Warning!
-This project was made for a Bachelor's Degree Thesis and may prove to still have unresolved jank.**
+This project was made for a Bachelor's Degree Thesis and may prove to still have unresolved jank as well as a lot of variables names and app UI in Romanian, not English.**

 ## Description
 This is an Android Notetaking app with in-built functionality for Android Auto (works only in Debug mode due to current Android Auto regulations).